Milosz-cat/Note-App/README.md

 # The Notes App

-**The Notes App** is a feature-rich Android application written in Kotlin.
+**The Notes App** is Android application written in Kotlin.
 It allows users to create, edit, and manage notes securely and efficiently.
-The app is built using modern Android technologies and adheres to best practices in mobile development.

 ---